Simply Wander

 The second and third floor is where Moreau’s treasured artwork is on display.

-Admission is 7 euros for adults, free for 18 years and under.
-Admission is also free on the first Sunday of each month.
+Admission is free on the first Sunday of each month.

 Tips for visiting Montmartre:

-- The Le Petit Train is a fun way to tour around Montmartre.
+• The Le Petit Train is a fun way to tour around Montmartre.
 This little trolley train drives along the cobblestone streets of the district with commentary sharing the history of the area.
-Tickets are 6.50 euros for adults and 4.50 euros for kids.

-- There is also a funicular that you can ride to the top of the hill to access the Sacred Heart Basilica.
-The cost is 1.90 euros for the 1 1/2 minute ride.
+• There is also a funicular that you can ride to the top of the hill to access the Sacred Heart Basilica.
+The cost is inexpensive for the 1 1/2 minute ride.

 I hope you fall in love with Montmartre just as we did!
 And hopefully this list will help you find the best things to do and see in Montmartre!